-The recommended transit system focuses on cross-town connections so that riders to not necessarily have to ride to one of the transfer center to change buses and can take more direct routes and transfers.
-Because the existing system is based on scheduled pulses from two transfer centers located in the northwest quadrant of the City, many riders are required to ride into either downtown or Fairview and then back out on another bus instead of having a direct route.
-Additionally, the recommended system adds service to the Hyundai manufacturing plan and to the Veterans Affairs Hospital on Chantilly Parkway in response to public and stakeholder input.
+The recommended transit system focuses on cross-town connections so riders do not necessarily have to ride to one of the transfer centers to change buses and can take more direct routes to their destinations.
+Because the existing system is based on scheduled pulses from two transfer centers located in the northwest quadrant of the City, many riders are required to ride into either downtown or Fairview and then back out on another bus instead of having a direct route between their destinations.
+Additionally, the recommended system adds service to Chantilly Parkway in response to public and stakeholder input.

-The recommended scenario can be seen in Figure 33 with individual routes described in Table 8.
+The recommended scenario can be seen in Figure 34 with individual routes described in Table 8.
 Detailed recommended route maps used to develop the scenario can be seen in Appendix XX.